Aryan2601/Election/README.md

 # Election

-⋅⋅⋅This is my Election DAPP which helps to cast Vote safely and the contracts are deployed on local Ethereum Blockchain using Ganache.
+⋅⋅⋅This is my Election DAPP which helps to cast Vote safely and the contracts are deployed on local Ethereum Blockchain using Ganache.⋅⋅⋅

 ### Dependencies Download Links for Linux :